Mikelaslam/phase-3-sinatra-react-project/README.md

-# Phase 3 Project Guidelines
+# Phase 3 Sinatra-React Project

-## Learning Goals
+## Introduction

-- Build a web basic API with Sinatra and Active Record to support a React frontend
+- This Project is a **simple Sinatra API backend application** whereby users can post questions in a social platform and other users can comment on the questions.
+The questions andnd comments can be Created, Read, Updated and Deleted.
+The backend uses

 ## Introduction